CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/powerapps/020-features/040-create-workflow-approval.md

 last_modified: 2023-05-17
 ---

 An additional option in creating the workflow is the Approval process.
-This will enable you to approve a certain action before sending the data to the Ingestion Endpoint.
+This will enable you to approve a specific action before sending the data into the Ingestion Endpoint
 ![Create Workflow Approval process](../images/power-automate-workflow-approval-setting.png)
 ## Approval Connection Id
 - In the textbox above, you need to provide the Approval Connection Id.
 This Connection Id will allow you to access to create an approval workflow.